Robert De Niro Wants Privacy Over His Split From Wife Grace Hightower

 Prior to De Niro’s public announcement, many people who knew the couple began wondering about their relationship status.
 De Niro had been seen out often alone during the past summer, which was not a common pattern for the couple.
 Eventually, gossip started to spread about De Niro and Hightower, which brought the fact that the two were, in fact, living apart to light.

 De Niro and Hightower share two children together and tied the knot back in 1997.
-However, while the two share twenty years of marriage together, they officially dated for over a decade before that.
+However, while the two share 20 years of marriage together, they officially dated for over a decade before that.
 The two met in the mid-1980s when Hightower worked at a restaurant called Mr. Chow, located in London.

 Movie News: The legendary Robert De Niro is in talks to join Joaquin Phoenix in JOKER.https://t.co/EmNx2uO608 #Joker #DCComics pic.twitter.com/NcVkeZW1u7